tomkreker/CS110_Final_Project/README.md

 # Under the Radar - Connection Flight Finder

+## Motivation
+Flight fare-comparison services are extremely popular.
+Many users are interested in finding the cheapest way to get from A to B even if it requires additional stops.
+However, many popular services like Skyscanner are not comprehensive in their coverage of alternative routes that promote savings.
+For example, Skyscanner presents an “Everywhere” feature showing cheap flights options from a source airport, but they do not fully use it when suggesting paths for standard searches — many times cheaper fares can be found by manually iterating through the cheap options in the “Everywhere” list and looking for flights from them to my destination.
+This was the motivation behind this application, titled (unoriginally, I admit) “Under the Radar” - an algorithm that finds cheap flights up to a user-given upper boundary of connecting flights.

 ## Contents
 The two main files of interests, saved within the 'Final Project' directory, are:
 1. The [report](https://github.com/tomkreker/CS110_Final_Project/blob/master/Final%20project/Under%20the%20Radar_%20Final%20Project.pdf) that summarized the approach, implementation, and results.